vickywane/vickywane/README.md

-# Hi There 👋
+# Hi There 👋,

 I'm Nwani Victory, a software engineer and techical writer.

-I have worked as a Software Engineer for several organizations in building accessible client-side applications.
-I have also written quality technical articles for several developer focused blogs and communities.
+I have worked as a Frontend and Fullstack Engineer for several organizations in building accessible and sustainable client-side applications.
+I have also written quality technical articles for several developer-focused blogs and communities.

-Organizations and blog that I have written technical articles for:
+👉 Organizations and blog that I have written technical articles for:

 - [DigitalOcean](https://www.digitalocean.com/community/users/vickywane)
 - [ContentLab](https://contentlab.io/)